Paritoshyadav/Hololive-quiz-question/README.md

  correct answer: correct option // should be 1

  incorrect_answer: wrong options // should be atleast 1 and at max 4

- file format is in dart, which is dart language extension but dont worry since format inside it is in json